Rajakumaran (film): Production

 Rajakumaran is the 100th film of Prabhu as an actor.
-Since it is the 100th film of Prabhu, Sivaji Productions decided to produce this film by themselves and chosen Udayakumar to direct the film.
+Since it is the 100th film of Prabhu, Sivaji Productions decided to produce this film by themselves and chose R. V. Udayakumar to direct the film.
 Nadhiya who took a break from films after marriage made her acting comeback with this film.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with the lyrics written by the director himself, R. V. Udayakumar.
+The soundtrack was composed by Ilaiyaraaja, with the lyrics written by the director Udayakumar.
+The song "Chinna Chinna Sol Eduthu" is set in Pahadi raga.

-Reception
+Release and reception

 Rajakumaran was released on 14 January 1994 coinciding with Pongal.
 The film received negative reviews and became a box-office bomb.
 The Indian Express wrote, "Udayakumar seems to have exhausted his stock of ideas [...]
 Rajakumaran is nothing but a rehash of his earlier film Ejaman".
-R. P. R. of Kalki felt this is Prabhu's 100th Test match.
-But no one seems to have acted with that responsibility.
+R. P. R. of Kalki felt this is Prabhu's 100th test match, but no one seems to have acted with that responsibility.